oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_build.md

 with Debian being the default choice.

-The hard disk size can only be set by filling in the value if you have selected the option to support limiting the hard disk size during the previous Docker installation, it is not limited when not filled in by default.
+Disk size can be set only if you previously enabled disk-limit support during Docker installation.
+If omitted, disk size is unlimited by default.

 ```shell
 ./onedocker.sh test 1 512 123456 25000 34975 35000 N debian 5